Locating the Self: Developing Your Photographic Practice

 Even in a three week course, like the Magnum/LCC course, I’d like to be able to inspire students to read more, and to connect with their own literary antecedents – it’s such a good feeling when you find a writer who seems to express what you have not been able to put into words yourself.
 Also so many great writers are great seers too – Virginia Woolf, Rebecca Solnit, Marcel Proust to name a few.
 The image/text exists in so many fascinating contemporary forms, whether on walls or screens or books, and creates much more than the sum of its parts … I would go so far as to say the image/text can be a radical form of communication, or even, like in the work of Jim Goldberg or Bieke Depoorter, a political necessity.

-Fir more information about the 3-week Magnum/LCC Summer 2018 course, and to apply, go here.
+For more information about the 3-week Magnum/LCC Summer course, go here.